Argus LogoPLARV

 • y is the primary quality signal.
 By default this is the loss value at each step.
 When loss is unavailable, gradient norm is used as a fallback.

-This translation layer is what makes DQI model agnostic.
+This translation layer is what makes ADQI model agnostic.
 Once the training run exists as (x, y), the architecture that produced it is irrelevant.

 STAGE 2Phase Detection

-A single DQI score computed across an entire training run obscures phase-specific behavior.
-DQI therefore decomposes every run into three phases — Early, Mid, Late — and scores each independently before fusing.
+A single ADQI score computed across an entire training run obscures phase-specific behavior.
+ADQI therefore decomposes every run into three phases — Early, Mid, Late — and scores each independently before fusing.

-1. Smooth y using a moving average window of size max(3, n/20) to suppress step-level noise
+1. Smooth y using a moving average window to suppress step-level noise

-2. Compute the absolute first derivative of the smoothed signal
+2. Compute the first derivative (velocity) and second derivative (acceleration) of the signal

 This means phase boundaries shift naturally with the run.
 The math follows the data.